 additional store sales via Fynd Store OS

-active stores on Fynd Store OS
+active stores using Fynd Store OS

-delivered sales (placed to delivered)
+delivered sales (from placed to delivered)

 Save the Sale